Intel-bigdata/SSM/docs/client-user-guide.md

 Application API
 ===============

-Application APIs are used by applications run on top of HDFS.
-This set of APIs include cache,uncache and enfore storage policy etc. file level operations.
-System will execute the file operation on half of application, with the privilege of the user who starts the application.
+Application APIs are used by applications that run on top of HDFS.
+This set of APIs includes cache,uncache, and enforce storage policy file level operations.
+The system will execute the file operation on behalf of the application, with the privilege of the user who started the application.
 SSM will provide a SmartDFSClient which includes both HDFS DFSClient functions and new SSM Application APIs.
-Upper level application can use this SmartDFSClient instead of original HDFS DFSClient.
+Upper level applicatiosn can use this SmartDFSClient instead of the original HDFS DFSClient.
 Here is the diagram.

 <img src="./image/api.png" width="554" height="408" />